Cubelock Mulligan Strategy & Guide

 - Kobold Librarian – Cheap minions that draw cards have always been good, but this is one of the better ones.
 It activates Lesser Amethyst Spellstone, cycles through your deck, and provides you with a much needed 1-health minion for Defile that you don’t hate to put into your deck.

-- Skull of the Man'ari – Same as for the Possessed Lackey.
+- Skull of the Man'ari – Pulling big Demons from your hand is your best way to win in the mid game.
 The slight downside is that you might not draw any of your big Demons by Turn 5 (although it doesn’t happen often).
-The upside is that it doesn’t lose to Silence that hard, and that it can pull out multiple minions over a few turns.

 VS Fast Decks